klebgenomics/Klebsiella-genome-metadata/README.md

 # Klebsiella-genome-metadata

-Klebsiella genome metadata collection schema plus guidance, examples and collection template
+Klebsiella genome metadata collection schema plus guidance, examples and collection template.

+These resources support a community-driven data curation effort to facilitate the use and reuse of public genome collections for maximum knowledge gain.
+These efforts are focussed on _Klebsiella pneumoniae_ and closely related organisms in the _K. pneumoniae_ Species Complex and are coordinated by the [KlebNET-GSP](https://klebnet.org/) project team.
+The resources are freely available for reuse and adapatation under open access licence, and we encourage the development of similar schemes for other organisms.

 ## Isolate metadata